semgrep/semgrep-docs/docs/troubleshooting/gitlab-sast.md

 ---
 meta_description: >-
-  GitLab includes a SAST analyzer that uses Semgrep.
+  GitLab SAST includes an analyzer that runs Semgrep.
-  Here are the solutions if your CI jobs run too slow, don't return enough results, or are otherwise failing.
+  Fix issues with semgrep-sast jobs running slowly, not showing results, or erroring.
 ---

 # Troubleshooting GitLab SAST